Best Lawn Care in South Florida

-As pest management and lawn care professionals in Palm Beach County, we treat a variety of different turfs.
+As South Florida pest control and lawn care professionals, we treat a variety of different turfs.
 Among the most common are Bermuda, Zoysia, Seashore Paspalum, and St. Augustine.
-Each type of turf that can be found in South Florida responds differently to watering, fertilization, and pests.
-But how does each turf differ?

 Seashore Paspalum – Seashore Paspalum is a warm-season perennial grass that rivals the popularity of Bermudagrass.
 Both kinds of grass are drought resistant and are easily established, but what sets these two species apart is Seashore Paspalum’s ability to lay dormant for a shorter amount of time in the winter — meaning it is greener sooner in the summer.

-St. Augustine – St. Augustine grass is a thick, green, turfgrass that does extremely well in Palm Beach County because of its desire for moisture.
-That being said, St. Augustine should be very carefully monitored as it is susceptible to pests and over fertilization — so if you are looking to get St. Augustine grass be sure to let us treat it!
+St. Augustine – St. Augustine grass is a thick, green, turfgrass that does extremely well in Palm Beach and Broward counties.
+That being said, St. Augustine should be very carefully monitored as it is susceptible to chinch bugs and grub worms.

 What Do All Of These Turf Grasses Have In Common?